History of Guam: Contemporary Guam

 On August 6, 1997, Guam was the site of the Korean Air Flight 801 aircraft accident.
 The Boeing 747–300 jetliner was preparing to land when it crashed into a hill, killing 228 of the 254 people on board.

 The 1997 Asian financial crisis, which hit Japan particularly hard, severely affected Guam's tourism industry.
 Military cutbacks in the 1990s also disrupted the island's economy.
 Economic recovery was further hampered by devastation from Supertyphoons Paka in 1997 and Pongsona in 2002, as well as the effects of the September 11 terrorist attacks on tourism.

 The recovery of the Japanese and Korean tourist markets reflected those countries' economic recoveries, as well as Guam's continued appeal as a weekend tropical retreat.
 U.S. military spending also dramatically increased as part of the War on Terrorism.

 The late 2000s saw proposals to strengthen U.S. military facilities, including negotiations to transfer 8,000 U.S. Marines from Okinawa.
 American forces were originally scheduled to relocate from Okinawa to Guam beginning in 2012 or 2013.
-However, that was set back due to budget constrains and local resistance to the additional military presence; Marine Corps Base Camp Blaz was activated in 2020 but the relocation is scheduled to start no later than by the first half of the 2020's.
+However, that was set back due to budget constrains and local resistance to the additional military presence; Marine Corps Base Camp Blaz was activated in 2020 but the relocation is scheduled to start no later than by the first half of the 2020s.

 In August 2017, North Korea warned that it might launch mid-range ballistic missiles into waters within 18 to 24 mi of Guam, following an exchange of threats between the governments of North Korea and the United States.

 In 2018, a Government Accountability Office report stated that Agent Orange was used as a commercial herbicide in Guam during the Vietnam and Korean Wars.
 An analysis of chemicals present in the island's soil, together with resolutions passed by Guam's legislature, suggest that Agent Orange was among the herbicides routinely used on and around military bases Anderson Air Force Base, Naval Air Station Agana, Guam.
 Despite the evidence, the Department of Defense continues to deny that Agent Orange was ever stored or used on Guam.
 Several Guam veterans have collected an enormous amount of evidence to assist in their disability claims for direct exposure to dioxin containing herbicides such as 2,4,5-T which are similar to the illness associations and disability coverage that has become standard for those who were harmed by the same chemical contaminant of Agent Orange used in Vietnam.

-"Cosmopolitan" Guam poses particular challenges for CHamorus struggling to preserve their culture and identity in the face of acculturation.
-The increasing numbers of CHamorus, especially CHamoru youth, relocating to the U.S. Mainland has further complicated both the definition and preservation of CHamoru identity.
+"Cosmopolitan" Guam poses particular challenges for Chamorus struggling to preserve their culture and identity in the face of acculturation.
+The increasing numbers of Chamorus, especially Chamoru youth, relocating to the U.S. Mainland has further complicated both the definition and preservation of Chamoru identity.